 Children in Year 1 take part in Forest School activities on Fridays each term.
 Parents will be informed about Forest School activities at the start of the year.

-Full details of Programmes of Study for each year may be downloaded from the Downloads section of this website.
+Full details of Programmes of Study for each year may be downloaded from the Information section of this website.

 Early Year Curriculum in Nursery & Reception